videlais/twine-space/docs/technical/object.md

 (Story formats ignore the `position` and `size` attributes, as this only has meaning within Twine editor itself.)

-During the parsing of any `tw-passagedata` elements, the content of the element is also unescaped into code Twine Space understands.
+During the parsing of any `tw-passagedata` elements, the content of the element is also unescaped into code TwineSpace understands.

 The **Story** object next finds the element to hold the story (`tw-story`) it is about to run and prepares an event listener for any `click` events happening within it in the future.